AGhost-7/pogostick/docs/browser-readme.md

 is the HTTP header name and the value is what you want the header to be set to.
 - `method`: Defaults to `POST`.
 Specifies which HTTP method to use for the requests.
+- `on`: This option allows you to specify what events you wish to listen to.